LukasBombach/sblendid/packages/sblendid/README.md

 - [x] ⚙️ Completely configurable Bluetooth adapters to make it work on all devices and OSs
 - [x] 🥳 Up to date and works with the latest versions (and the old ones) of macOS, Windows, Linux etc

+The goal of this library is to make bluetooth easily accessible, with a proper developer experience while still giving you full access to all Bluetooth Low Energy functions.

+You can read some [examples](#usage-examples) below.
+Be sure to check out the [full documentation]() on how to use Sblendid and see more common use cases.

+If you feel you keep using low-level functions that might be abstracted to something high-level, please open an issue.

+## Table of contents

 1. [Installation](#installation)
 1. [Usage (examples)](#usage-examples)
 1. [Documentation](#documentation)